torch2424/simple-pastebin/README.md

 # simple-pastebin

-It's literally just a <textarea>, that saves to localStorage.
+A Chrome Extension that literally is just a <textarea>, that saves to localStorage.
 Paste stuff, and it automatically saves as you paste/type!

 ![Screenshot of chrome extension](./assets/chromeStore/tile440x280.png)